Prepare for severe wintry conditions

 Royal Voluntary Service offers a range of services designed to help and support people at home and keep them connected.
 Our volunteers provide transport, help with shopping or someone to drop round for a chat on a winter's day.

 We also arrange luncheon clubs and other social events to help people stay in touch and keep active during the winter and throughout the year.
-For more information on these services, please take a look at our get help section.
+For more information on these services, please take a look at our Our services section.

 There are lots of things you can do to keep healthy and well in winter, and we've developed top tips of things to consider and ways to prepare for winter.